CB90-class fast assault craft: Incidents and accidents involving CB90s

 In mid-1999, one CB90 (No. 820) belonging to the Swedish Karlskrona Coastal Artillery Regiment (KA2) crashed into a concrete pier at approximately 30 kn.
-There were eight soldiers on board; seven of them sustained more or less severe injuries, including fractures, while one soldier who was standing in the machine gun ring-mount on mid-deck remained physically unhurt.
+There were eight soldiers on board; seven of them sustained more or less severe injuries, including fractures, while one soldier who was standing in the machine gun ring mount on mid-deck remained physically unhurt.

 On June 13, 2004, several Strb 90 H from the Swedish First Marine Regiment (AMF1) were sailing at high speed in convoy formation when one of them abruptly reduced speed (allegedly so its wake would not upset a smaller sailboat).
 The boat immediately behind it failed to react and rammed it.
-Two soldiers who were above deck at the time of the accident were hit and thrown in the water; both were killed almost instantly.
+Two soldiers who were above deck at the time of the accident were hit and thrown into the water; both were killed almost instantly.

 On the night of October 23, 2006, a CB90 sank off of Hamnudden, east of Utö in the Stockholm archipelago.
-The boat was traveling at 11 kn due to the bad weather when it suddenly began to take on water from the bow.
+The boat was travelling at 11 kn due to the bad weather when it suddenly began to take on water from the bow.
 It then sank in less than ten minutes.
 All of the crew of 16 were quickly picked up by other ships that were nearby.
 No one was physically injured, but the crew suffered from shock and hypothermia when picked up.

-On October 5, 2014, a Royal Malaysian Navy CB90 bearing registration number CB204 was reported lost at sea due to storm and high tides.
+On October 5, 2014, a Royal Malaysian Navy CB90 bearing registration number CB204 was reported lost at sea due to storms and high tides.
 There were seven crewmen on board.
-The boat was last detected at 1.05pm some 57 nautical miles off Labuan Island.
+The boat was last detected at 1.05 pm some 57 nautical miles off Labuan Island.
 The boat was found on October 6 near Station Lima, after its distress call was heard by KD Paus, a Jerung-class gunboat, with no injuries to all 7 crew.
 It was reportedly caused by engine and steering problems.

 On January 12, 2016, two U.S. Navy riverine command boats were "taken into custody" by Iran's Revolutionary Guards' Navy near Farsi island in Persian Gulf.
 An Iranian state-run news outlet reported that 10 U.S. sailors had been "arrested" even though Iranian and U.S. officials said that none of the sailors were harmed and that they would be released promptly.
 Officials have stated that one of the boats broke down very close to Iranian territorial waters and after drifting for a short time both were picked up by Iranian forces.
 According to Stars and Stripes newspaper, the crews were released a short time later.